amousset/rudder/README.md

   - System hardening and security standards compliance
 - **Configuration Management:** Streamline and automate configuration tasks for enhanced reliability.
 Configuration policies can be created seamlessly using a visual editor, or YAML code.
 - **Multiplatform Support:** Manage diverse environments, including Cloud, hybrid, and on-premise setups, running various operating system (Linux/Windows/AIX)
 - **Scalable and Dynamic:** A scalable and dynamic approach to infrastructure management, including a powerful hirarchical configuration data engine and automated classification of managed systems.
+Typical deployments manage 100s to 1000s of systems, and a single Rudder server can manage more than 10k systems.

 ### Components